Contrastive Self-supervised Learning in Recommender Systems: A Survey: Taxonomy

 \subsection{Unified Framework}

 As introduced in Section~\ref{sec:background}, the general framework of CL-based methods is first to perform view generation strategies to obtain multiple views and then maximize the agreement of positive pairs in these views by conducting the contrastive pretext task.
-Specifically, given the data $\mathcal{D}$, $K$ data views $\{\tilde{\mathcal{D}}^{(k)}\}_{k=1}^{K}$ are obtained through $K$ view generation strategies $\{\mathcal{T}_k(\cdot)\}_{k=1}^{K}$, which can be formulated as:
+Specifically, given the data $\mathcal{D}$, $K$ data views $\{\tilde{\mathcal{D}}^{(k)}\}_{k=1}^{K}$ are obtained through $K$ data-based augmentations $\{\mathcal{T}_k(\cdot)\}_{k=1}^{K}$, which can be formulated as:

 Then, encoders $\{f_{\theta_k}(\cdot)\}_{k=1}^K$ are applied to generate representations $\{\mathbf{h}_k\}_{k=1}^K$ for each data view.
 Formally, we have

 In addition, $\{\mathbf{h}_k\}_{k=1}^K$ may have different scales depending on the type of pretext tasks.
 For example, it can be a representation of an item or a representation of a sequence that consists of multiple items.